 That said, love does make people crazy!
 And of course the lack of it can have some serious and very sad consequences.
 I don't tend to get as many people wanting to know what their future forever-spouse will look like.
 I get pretty reasonable questions either about how the client can work on themselves to attract new love or whether it is a good idea to pursue something that's on the verge of starting.
 But I do love those old folk love divinations - like reading the future lover's initial from apple peel and so on.

 S: To answer the above or perhaps provide a reply, I think going into a reading with a certain frequency (desperation being the frequency) can affect the reading.
 I do believe in trying to do a guided meditation with the querent before the reading in the event they are too fixated.
 I am not sure if you have ever experienced that before?
-I think part of this affects me because having my moon in Pisces makes me really empathic!
+I think part of this affects me because having my Moon in Pisces makes me really empathic!
 I think tuning into a positive to neutral frequency with an open mind will give the querent the best reading possible.
 I also think adding uncrossing rituals are key to fixing that.

 A: Oh right, in terms of rituals, do you do much sorcery or spellcraft with your divining tools?
 Do you place Tarot cards to act as images or icons on an altar or anything like that?

 S: I only use the tarot for divination.
-Very rarely, will i meditate on a card to help me set a goal.
+Very rarely, I will meditate on a card to help me set a goal.
 I have other magical practices that do not involve the tarot at all.
 I think my relationship with tarot cards is that of telephone caller and operator mainly.

 A: And what are your go-to sorceries and tricks to keep your divining muscles fit and active?